keithbuhler/dissertation-story/Buhler Dissertation Aug 9.md

 ### Substantive Reasoning?

-It is plain by now that I am employing a "substantive" or structural conception of practical reason as opposed to a "procedural" or instrumental one.[For a discussion of this distinction, see: @hooker2004procedural.]
+It is plain by now that I am employing a "substantive" or structural conception of practical reason as opposed to a "procedural" or instrumental one.^[For a discussion of this distinction, see: @hooker2004procedural.]
 The procedural or instrumental view sees practical reasoning as a value-neutral process of adjudicating the means to one's chosen ends, whatever those may be.
 I may criticize Smith for being "irrational" -- that is, for not using the necessary means to his or her own ends -- but I may not criticize Smith's ends.
 The substantive view makes some *ends themselves* "rational" or "irrational."
-Some philosophers object to the substantive conception as problematically building into the definition of "reasonable" controversial ends.
+Some philosophers object to the substantive conception as problematically building controversial ends into the definition of "reasonable".
 For an example, if I defined practical reasoning as the process by which one adjudicates the means to *one's own health*, then any sort of action that makes me unhealthy (e.g., eating some delicious but less-than-healthy food) would be ipso facto irrational.
 What is needed, the advocate of the procedural view points out, is a broader conception.

 Two responses are appropriate at this juncture: first, the argument so far is that practical reasoning as a procedure *must necessarily have a certain intelligible structure*.
 The advocate of the procedural view, no less than the advocate of the substantive view, needs a sufficiently general starting point for procedural reasoning to even get off the ground.
 Frey's candidate for that starting point is the maximally general conception that "good is to be done and evil avoided", or that "one must pursue the human good."
 Secondly, I have not yet argued, in great detail, what the substantive good of practical reasoning is other than a conception of how to live given that one is a practical, rational primate.
 This substantive good is general enough to accommodate a variety of controversial views about what, in particular, one ought to do or not do.

 What further evidence can the neo-Aristotelian bring to indicate that practical reasoning is indeed better thought of as substantive?
 What reason is there to think that practical reasoning does not just aim at *proper means to any end*, nor does it merely aim at "ends" in the abstract but at *the apparent good*?
 Philippa Foot offers two considerations as further evidence.

-The first is that the substantive conception is needed to show how both prudential (self-regarding) and moral (other-regarding) reasons can be rational:[^52]
+The first is that the substantive conception is needed to show how both prudential (self-regarding) and moral (other-regarding) reasons can be rational.
+Thus, Foot says:

->The argument depends on the change of direction that Quinn suggested: seeing goodness as setting a necessary condition of practical rationality and therefore as at least a part-determinant of the thing itself.
+>This now seems to me to be the correct way of meeting the challenge that I myself issued in ‘Morality as a System of Hypothetical Imperatives’ and at that time despaired of meeting: namely, to show the rationality of acting, even against desire and self-interest, on a demand of morality.
+The argument depends on the change of direction that Quinn suggested: seeing goodness as setting a necessary condition of practical rationality and therefore as at least a part-determinant of the thing itself.
 Nor is this a quite unfamiliar way of arguing.
 Many of us are willing to reject a ‘present desire’ theory of reasons for action because we think that someone who knowingly puts his future health at risk for a trivial pleasure is behaving foolishly, and therefore not well.
 Seeing his will as defective, we therefore say that he is doing what he has reason not to do.
 Being unable to fit the supposed ‘reason’ into some preconceived present-desire-based theory of reasons for action, we do not query whether it really is a foolish way to behave, but rather hang on to the evaluation and shape our theory of reasons accordingly.
 And it is exactly a generalization of this presumption about the direction of the argument on which I am now insisting.
 For what, we may ask, is so special about prudence that it alone among the virtues should be reasonably thought to relate to practical rationality in such a way?[@foot2001natural 63]

-[^52]: Thus she says: "This now seems to me to be the correct way of meeting the challenge that I myself issued in ‘Morality as a System of Hypothetical Imperatives’ and at that time despaired of meeting: namely, to show the rationality of acting, even against desire and self-interest, on a demand of morality." @foot2001natural 63.

 Foot's point here is that goodness is a "necessary condition of practical rationality."
 This point is similar to Frey's: "there could be no reasons unless a rational animal has a general conception of its own good."
 If we accept this point, and I do not see how to avoid it, then we are already committed to a minimally substantive view of practical reason, rather than a merely procedural one.
 The alternative to aiming at the apparent good is not aiming at some value-neutral "end" or goal; the alternative to aiming at the apparent good is *not acting at all*.